marios-code-path/demo-chat/chat-service-cassandra/README.md

              @PrimaryKeyColumn(name = "msg_time", type = PrimaryKeyType.CLUSTERED, ordinal = 2, ordering = Ordering.DESCENDING)
              override val timestamp: Instant
 	) : TextMessageKey

+Now, because we are re-using the same class with different tables, we must also annotate our ChatMessage___(topic user and standard) w
 # This Application Needs Query

 Use this space to introduce custom Implementations of ReactiveRepositories, Use of CQL for batching operations, and testability of Cassandra using @DataCassandraTest (s).